crispab/crisp-dna/_docs/industries-that-we-avoid.md

 To maintain a [happy home](what-is-crisp.html) with mutual respect, we've agreed on this compromise:

-1. Crisp doesn't work with industries that at least one Crisper has a strong opinion against (currently Arms and Surveillance).
+1. Crisp doesn't work with industries that at least one Member has a strong opinion against (currently Arms and Surveillance).
 2. If someone really wants to take on such a client, they must do so outside of Crisp.

 How do we decide which industries are blacklisted?